PatrykFlama/UWr/Sem2/AI/Lista 2.5/README.md

 So our heuristics is $min_{\textrm{cells by border}}(max(dist(\textrm{black king to cell}), dist(white king to black king)-1))$

 ## Problem 2*
 For this one we take again only black king and from white figures king with 2 knights.
-We can notice that with such configuration we again can hava a checkmate only by the board border. \
+We can notice that with such configuration we again can have a checkmate only by the board border. \
 So we can check all possible checkmate configurations, generally there is just one, thus we see that:
 * black king has to be by the wall
 * white king has to be 2 steps away from the wall, so 1 step apart from black king
 * knights have to be 3 steps away from black king, but they can also move 3 steps at a time

-So our heuristics function can be maximum from:
+So our heuristics function will be maximum*4 from:
 * $h_{\textrm{black king}} = dist(\textrm{closest wall})$
 * $h_{\textrm{white king}} = dist(\textrm{black king}) - 1$
 * $h_{\textrm{knight 1}} = (dist(\textrm{black king})-3)/3$
 * $h_{\textrm{knight 2}} = (dist(\textrm{black king})-3)/3$

+(and we take minimum from every possible cell by board border)

 ## Problem 3
 Assuming that our heuristics is also reasonable (h(goal) = 0), as otherwise consistent wouldn't imply optimistic, so we know from definition that: